SachinDangayach/TSAI_EVA5/session12/README.md

 6. Refer to this tutorial .
 Find out the best total numbers of clusters.
 Upload link to your Colab File uploaded to GitHub.

 ## Description of Jason-
->1.Key: Example img_001.jpg116338.
+1. Key: Example img_001.jpg116338.
 This is unique key (concatination of image name and image size)
->2. filename: Name of the image file
+2. filename: Name of the image file
->3. size: Size of image
+3. size: Size of image
->4. regions: It consists of shape_attributes and region_attributes (both described below)
+4. regions: It consists of shape_attributes and region_attributes (both described below)
->>1. shape_attributes: It is collection of attributes describing the bonding boxes.
+  1. shape_attributes: It is collection of attributes describing the bonding boxes.
 Below are the fields.
->>>a. name: There are 6 different options in vgg tool for region selection.
+    1. name: There are 6 different options in vgg tool for region selection.
 As we have selected for rectangular option, value is rect in jason file
->>>b. x: We consider origin as top left corner of image. x is horizontal distance of bounding box top left corner from origin (Image's top left)
+    2. b. x: We consider origin as top left corner of image. x is horizontal distance of bounding box top left corner from origin (Image's top left)
->>>c. y: We consider origin as top left corner of image. y is vertical distance of bounding box top left corner from origin (Image's top left)
+    3. c. y: We consider origin as top left corner of image. y is vertical distance of bounding box top left corner from origin (Image's top left)
->>>d. width: Width of bounding box
+    4. width: Width of bounding box
->>>e. height: Height of bounding box
+    5. height: Height of bounding box
->>2. region_attributes: It consists of region_attributes.
+  2. region_attributes: It consists of region_attributes.
 We have only one region attribute named class
->>>a. class: it is one of the four class values (hardhat, mask, boots, vest)
+    1. class: it is one of the four class values (hardhat, mask, boots, vest)
->5. file_attributes: We have not used this attribute and this is empty for all images.
+5. file_attributes: We have not used this attribute and this is empty for all images.